Rifat-R-Rayhan/ims_task/README.md

 searchthe products by product name on the navbar, and now from the products table, you can delete and update product information.

+Run this command for insert initial data in products table: php artisan db:seed

 =======
 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>